tijsvandenheuvel/login_application/team_3.md

 ## assignment

-We have to make a web application where
+create a web application where

 - users can register themselves with a username and password
 - users can authenticate themselves using their registered username and password.